ut-amrl/k4a_ros/README.md

     ```
     sudo apt install libk4a1.4-dev k4a-tools
     ```
-1. Add the file [99-k4a.rules](99-k4a.rules) to `/etc/udev/rules.d` to allow access to the kinect device, and reboot to apply the changes.
+4. Add the file [99-k4a.rules](99-k4a.rules) to `/etc/udev/rules.d` to allow access to the kinect device, and reboot to apply the changes.
+5. Be sure to pull in changes for the git submodules before making.
+If it's your first time pulling changes in this repo run `git submodule update --init --recursive` first.
+After doing this, run `git submodule update --recursive --remote`.

 ## Compile